Joelius300/dviz_hslu/REPORT.md

 Here are the meanings of the used columns:

-- received_time: Time my system received this state of the heating unit in UTC
+- **received_time**: Time the system received this state of the heating unit in UTC
-- buffer_max: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending).
-Used for determining the stored energy.
+- **buffer_max**: Temperature in °C of buffer at the highest point (usually highest temperature because the water is layered by temperature ascending).
-- buffer_min: Like buffer_max but lowest point of the buffer (usually lowest temperature)
+- **buffer_min**: Like buffer_max but lowest point of the buffer (usually lowest temperature)
-- drinking_water: Temperature in °C of drinking water inside boiler at the highest point (highest temperature)
+- **drinking_water**: Temperature in °C of drinking water inside storage water heater at the highest point (highest temperature but mixed fairly well)
-- heating_up: Whether the heating unit is in the process of heating up, initiated by hand
+- **heating_up**: Whether the heating unit is in the process of heating up, initiated by hand

 #### Heating progression to lowest point

-In order to avoid showing impossible predictions, an analysis was done to determine a suiting past heating cycle that went as low as possible for the most relevant columns.
+To avoid showing impossible predictions, an analysis was done to determine a suiting past heating cycle that went as low as possible for the most relevant columns.
 This heating progression (highest to lowest point) is then used to replace invalid parts of predicted progressions.
 Heating up in a prediction is invalid because it could